Table of Contents

 $115.02 (not including tip) was the cost for 2ad and 2ch at the end of April.
 Disney do increase their prices at certain times of the year like Christmas and other holidays but as long as it’s not Easter, April is low season and so priced as low as it possibly can be.

 It was the cheapest breakfast we had during the holiday… in fact the cheapest table service meal full stop and one of our favourites.
+Ensure you pre book character dining at Disney World too … they get full very quick!

 My son said he wanted to eat there every day of the holiday!
+For sure it was one of the best Magic Kingdom restaurants we’ve been too.

 Here’s the vlog from our first full day at Walt Disney World 2018…